UselessMnemonic/kotlinfml/README.md

 ```

 ### Kotlin DSL
 Useful extensions are shipped in `kotlinfml-extensions`, offered separately from the loader.
-Authors can shade this
+Authors should shade this
-library into their projects or require the user to have it in their classpath.
+library into their projects and not expect for it to be present in the classpath.